Board of Directors

 Mall of the Arts, Thompson

-I was born and raised in Calgary Alberta and a professional singer and performer before I moved to Thompson, MB in 2014.
-I performed all over Alberta and Saskatchewan, having toured with groups like Toshi Jackson and the Silhouettes, Gary Martin and the Heavenly Blues Brothers and Donald Ray Johnson and the Raylettees.
-I have many years of experience writing songs and working with Digital Audio Workstations and have recorded music with other producers in different parts of the world since the late 90’s.
-I graduated from Mount Royal University in 2003 with a diploma in Business Administration and a Computer Science certificate.
+Andria Stephens was born and raised in Calgary, Alberta, and worked as a professional singer and performer before moving to Thompson, Manitoba, in 2014.
+She toured across Alberta and Saskatchewan, performing with Toshi Jackson and the Silhouettes, Gary Martin and the Heavenly Blues Brothers, and Donald Ray Johnson and the Raylettes.
+With years of experience in songwriting and Digital Audio Workstations, she has recorded music with producers worldwide since the late 1990s.